Bank of America® Business Advantage Travel Rewards World Mastercard® credit card review

 First and foremost, there’s no annual fee with this card.
-You’ll also get a 0 percent intro purchase APR for the initial nine billing cycles, then a variable APR between 12.24 percent and 22.24 percent.
+You’ll also get a 0 percent intro purchase APR for the initial nine billing cycles, then a variable APR between 12.99 percent to 22.99 percent.
 Plus, there are no foreign transaction fees, so you don’t have to pay extra to swipe your card overseas.
-You can also expect a welcome bonus of 30,000 points which can be redeemed for a $300 statement credit towards travel purchases if you spend $3,000 in the first 90 days, which is nothing to sneeze at—especially considering you won’t pay an annual fee.
+You can also expect a welcome bonus of 30,000 points which can be redeemed for a $300 statement credit towards travel purchases if you spend at least $3,000 in the first 90 days, which is nothing to sneeze at—especially considering you won’t pay an annual fee.

 How the Bank of America Business Advantage Travel Rewards World Mastercard compares to other business travel cards

 Two other business travel cards worth looking at are the Capital One Spark Miles for Business and the Ink Business Preferred® Credit Card.
 Both of the other cards have a $95 annual fee, although the Capital One card waives it for the first year.
 The rewards programs for the other two cards are a bit better (unless you become a Preferred Rewards member), so you have to weigh what is most important to you.

 Additionally, the other welcome offers are worth more—$500 for the Capital One card and $1,250 for the Chase card (when redeemed for travel through Chase Ultimate Rewards)—but they also require you to spend more initially.
 For Chase, you have to spend a whopping $15,000 in the first three months and $4,500 in the first 3 months on the Capital One Spark Miles for Business, so that might be out of reach for many cardholders.